switchfully/youchoach-skeleton/stories/story-2-sign-in.md

 ### Story 2: Sign in
 **As a user I want to sign in to have access to You-coach**

-- A user needs to provide
+- sign-in screen (sign-in.title)
-    - email
+    - email (sign-in.label.email)
-    - Password (<input type='password'/>)
+    - Password (<input type='password'/>) (sign-in.label.password)

     - Validation
-    - email is known in the system
+        - email is not known in the system (sign-in.message.email-unknown)
-    - combination of email and password is valid
+        - combination of email and password is not valid (sign-in.message.login-failed)

 - in scope
     - Creation of the sign in screen